filecoin-project/FIPs/FIPS/fip-00XX.md

 ## Problem Motivation
 Currently, Storage Providers do not receive any additional compensation or incentives for committing longer term sectors (whether that be CC or storage deals) to the network.
 The protocol places equal value on 180 to 540 day sectors in terms of storage mining rewards.
-However, in making an upfront commitment to longer term sectors, Storage Providers take on additional operational risks (more can go wrong in a longer time period), and lock rewards for longer.
+However, in making an upfront commitment to longer-term sectors, Storage Providers take on additional operational risks (more can go wrong in a longer time period), and lock rewards for longer.
 Furthermore, in committing longer term sectors/deals, Storage Providers demonstrate their long-term commitment to the mission and growth of the Filecoin Network, and are more aligned with client preference for persistent storage.
 Therefore, the added value of longer-term sector commitments, coupled with the compounded operational/liquidity risks Storage Providers incur for committing longer term sectors should be compensated for in the form of increased rewards.

 From a macroeconomic perspective, earlier community [discussions](https://github.com/filecoin-project/community/discussions/572) have highlighted many challenges and economic headwinds the Filecoin network faces.
 Some key issues include:
 - A challenging investment environment given current global macroeconomic dynamics coupled with recent volatility in crypto markets